lun0522/lighter/README.md

 design decisions.

 The first decision we had to make is how to provide a context.
-Many Vulkan functions need access to VkInstance, VkDevice and many other Vulkan objects.
+Many Vulkan functions need access to **VkInstance**, **VkDevice** and many other Vulkan objects.
 A lot of them are shared when we render different targets, which makes them the "context".
-The original design of this project was to have a wrapper for each of these Vulkan objects, and use one monolithic context class to hold instances of all wrappers, including **Instance**, **CommandBuffer** and **Pipeline**, etc.
-That made it easier to follow tutorials, but problems revealed as the project got bigger:
+The original design of this project was to have a wrapper for each of these Vulkan objects, and use one monolithic context class to hold instances of all wrappers, including **Instance**, **CommandBuffer** and **Pipeline**, etc. That made it easier to follow tutorials, but problems revealed as the project got bigger:

 1. It was convenient to pass a context to a function so that it can fetch everything it needs, but this made it harder to know which part of the context